quantom-collab/tmd/sidis/docs/fit_fnp_synthetic.md

 The `fit_fnp_synthetic.py` script is a **gradient validation tool** that performs a synthetic fit to verify that the SIDIS cross-section computation correctly propagates gradients through the non-perturbative function (fNP) parameters using PyTorch autograd.
 This is essential for ensuring that parameter optimization works correctly in actual fits to experimental data.

+**REQUIREMENTS**: This script requires Python 3.10 and the full TMD machinery including LHAPDF and APFEL++ packages.

 ## What the Script Does

 ### Primary Purpose

 The script performs a **synthetic fit sanity check** by:

+1. **Verifying Python 3.10**: Ensures the correct Python version for LHAPDF/APFEL++ compatibility
-1. Loading a pre-configured fNP model with initial parameters
+2. Loading a pre-configured fNP model with initial parameters
-2. Computing SIDIS cross sections for a small set of kinematic points using the **full TMD machinery** (APFEL++ + PyTorch)
+3. Computing SIDIS cross sections for a small set of kinematic points using the **full TMD machinery** (APFEL++ + PyTorch)
-3. Comparing against synthetic "target" cross sections (currently set to simple constants)
+4. Comparing against synthetic "target" cross sections (currently set to simple constants)
-4. Using PyTorch's automatic differentiation to compute gradients
+5. Using PyTorch's automatic differentiation to compute gradients
-5. Performing gradient descent to update fNP parameters
+6. Performing gradient descent to update fNP parameters
-6. Verifying that parameters change in response to the loss function
+7. Verifying that parameters change in response to the loss function

-### Dual Backend Architecture
+### System Requirements

-The script can operate in two modes:
+The script now enforces strict requirements:

-- **Full backend**: Uses `map.sidis_crossect_torch` with complete SIDIS computation (requires LHAPDF/APFEL++, Python 3.10)
-- **Toy backend**: Fallback mode with simplified mock computation if dependencies are missing
+- **Python 3.10**: Hard requirement checked at startup
+- **LHAPDF**: For PDF and fragmentation function access
+- **APFEL++**: For TMD evolution and matching
+- **PyTorch**: For automatic differentiation and tensor operations

+If any requirements are missing, the script will exit with a clear error message directing the user to use Python 3.10.

 ## The b-Grid and Its Role